raykor/Hello-World/README.md

 # Hello-World
 This is my first repository.
-The is coming along nicely.
+This is coming along nicely.